 She was a Research Associate of the School of Business at Trinity College Dublin.
 She is a Visiting Professor in the International Relations and Diplomacy Studies Department at the College of Europe, Bruges and an Associate Research Fellow at UNU-CRIS (United Nations University – Comparative Regional Integration Studies), Bruges.
 She is an Adjunct Senior Fellow of the National Centre for Research on Europe at the University of Canterbury.
-She was an Associate Fellow of the Free University of Berlin.
-She is Vice-President of the Board of the International Political Science Association (IPSA) Research Committee on European Unification (RC3).
+She was an Associate Fellow of the Free University of Berlin

-Her research interests are in comparative regional integration; EU-Asia relations; EU-Australia relations and EU governance and legitimacy.
-Publications include Longo, M. and Murray, P. (2015) Europe’s Legitimacy Crisis: From Causes to Solutions, Palgrave Pivot; Brennan, L. and Murray, P. (2015) Drivers of Integration and Regionalism in Europe and Asia: Comparative Perspectives, Routledge; Christiansen T, Kirchner E, Murray P eds.
+Her research interests are in Brexit; comparative regional integration; EU-Asia relations; EU-Australia relations and EU governance and legitimacy.
+Publications include Australian Journal of International Affairs Special Issue, edited with Margherita Matera, on Australia's Relationship with the European Union: from conflict to cooperation, 72(3), June 2018; Longo, M. and Murray, P. (2015) Europe’s Legitimacy Crisis: From Causes to Solutions, Palgrave Pivot; Brennan, L. and Murray, P. (2015) Drivers of Integration and Regionalism in Europe and Asia: Comparative Perspectives, Routledge; Christiansen T, Kirchner E, Murray P eds.
 (2013, paperback 2015), The Palgrave Handbook of EU-Asia Relations, Basingstoke, Palgrave; Murray P and Rees N eds., “European and Asian Regionalism: Form and Function”, International Politics, 47, 3/4, May/July 2010; Murray P ed.
 (2008) Europe and Asia: Regions in Flux Basingstoke Palgrave and Murray, P. (2005) Australia and the European Superpower, Melbourne University Press.